Aquadorius/Aquadorius/README.md

 # 👋 Hi there, I'm Abdullah

-My name is **Muhammad Abdullah**.
 I’m a Final Year Accounting & Finance Student and an **Aspiring Data Analyst**.
 I’m passionate about **SQL, Excel, Power BI, and turning data into insights**.

 ---

 ## 🌐 Stay Connected

-Let's stay in touch — click any button below:
+Let's stay in touch

 <p>
 <a href="https://linkedin.com/in/muhammad-abdullah-27aa02257" target="_blank">